OliverAbraham/CSharpBaseCourse/README.md

 # CSharpBaseCourse example code

-This repository contains several demo programs from my C# Pro Course.
+This repository contains several demo programs from my C# Base Course.

 ## Hello World
-	• 01_HelloWorld
-	• 02_HelloWorld
-	• 03_Basic_input_output
+	• Getting started with C# !

 ## Strings
-	• 04_Strings
+	• how to work with word and texts.

 ## Numbers
-	• 05_Numbers
-	• 05_Numbers2
-	• 05_Numbers3
+	• How to use number to calculate things.
+	• Demostrates the three main formats: int, double and decimal.

-## Dates
+## Date and time
-	• 06_Dates
-	• Dates are a data type
-	• Never compare dates as int, strings
-	• Beware of implicit input: Current culture, Timezone!
-	• Bad Example:
-		if (DateTime.Now.ToString() == "01/01/2022 00:00:00")
-			Console.WriteLine("Happy new year");
-	• DateTime.UtcNow (without Timezone)
-	• Beware of ISO8601 Format
+	• Demonstrates the use of the popular "DateTime"
-	• Taking only the day and only the time out of a DateTime
+	• How to work with dates, enter values, display them
+	• howto manipulate or calculate with them
 	• DateTimeOffset type
 	• https://www.youtube.com/watch?v=Y195oMMLlqM
 	• Sharing Date values: